 Are you ready to become a CMM candidate?

-• At least 5 years marina management experience
+• At least 5 years marina management experience, with three of these years being the immediate past three years.

 • Currently manage a marina with: